 If you are using bullet or numbered lists, you can increase or decrease the indention of those lists.
 For example:

 - This is a point I’m making in a bullet list

 - And here is a point I’m making in a numbered list

 - And here is a sub-point

 This comes in especially handy with longer lists.

-Ready to learn how to insert photos into your blog posts?
+That’s why it’s necessary to learn how to insert photos into your blog posts.

-Let’s say you wanted to insert an image of this adorable kitten.
+Let’s say you wanted to insert an image of an adorable kitten.